I

 The

-path of righteousness lies not in control but in freedom—the freedom to
+path of righteousness lies not in control but in freedom particularly the freedom

 As